hanami/guides/content/v2.0/application/settings.md

 ## Constraints

-To enforce additional contraints on settings, you can use a [dry-types](https://dry-rb.org/gems/dry-types) constraint in your constructor.
+To enforce additional contraints on settings, you can use a [constraint](https://dry-rb.org/gems/dry-types/1.2/constraints/) in your constructor type.

 Here, the value of the `session_secret` must be at least 32 characters, while the value of the `from_email` setting must satisfy the EMAIL_FORMAT regular expression: